CaiqueCoelho/deep-learning/dlai/tasks.md

  Tuesday, main group:
    * Dan, Class 2 week 3, TF v1 tutorial notebook, all 3 of use will try.
    * Peter -- will be there

+ Note: I need to review Dan's and Peter's Tensorflow v1 and v2 notebooks.

- ### Update 7/13/2020 - for August
+ #### Update 7/13/2020 - for August
-   * small group Monday, August 3, 2020 7pm
-     class 4, week 2, notebook 2 ResNet.
-     Peter will present.

- Note: Class 1 had instructions for downloading zip file, exporting installed packages to file.
+   * Note: Class 1 had instructions for downloading zip file, exporting installed packages to file.
+   * To try this out.
- Modify instructions for each class, may need to create different environment for each class.
+   * Modify instructions for each class, may need to create different environment for each class.
- Use miniconda on Ubuntu recommended.
- To try this out.

 #### July 15, 2020 update